 For this rulemaking, the first notice, required by Minn.
 Stat. § 14.101, is the Request for Comments (RFC).
-The MPCA published the RFC on Planned Amendments to Rules Governing Water Quality Standards - Use Classifications 2 and 7, Minnesota Rules Chapter 7050, in the State Register on September 24, 2018.
-To inform the public, the MPCA notified interested parties who are subscribed to the "Use class changes - Class 2 and Class 7," and the "Tiered Aquatic Life Uses (TALU)" Rulemaking GovDelivery lists, of the RFC the same day it was published.
-The GovDelivery notice was sent to a combined 2,466 subscribers to these lists.
+The MPCA published the RFC on Planned Amendments to Rules Governing Water Quality Standards - Use Classification 2, Minnesota Rules Chapter 7050, in the State Register on April 5, 2021.
+To inform the public, the MPCA notified interested parties who are subscribed to the "2021-2022 Use class changes - Class 2" rulemaking GovDelivery list, of the RFC the same day it was published.
+The GovDelivery notice was sent to the 84 subscribers to the list, at that time.
+As of June 6, 2022, there are 657 subscribers.
 Also on the same date, the MPCA provided specific notice of the RFC to the designated water tribal contact persons for Minnesota Tribal Nations.
-This electronic notice contained the information in the September 24, 2018, GovDelivery notice about the RFC.
-The MPCA maintains a list of the 11 federally recognized tribes in Minnesota and edits the list quarterly.
+This electronic notice contained the information in the April 5, 2021, GovDelivery notice about the RFC.
+The MPCA maintains a list of contacts for the 12 federally recognized tribes in Minnesota.
 As explained in Section 3.B. above, GovDelivery is a self-subscription service for interested and affected persons to register to receive rule-related notices via email.